National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 4% – is how much solar panels increase the value of your house

 Solar panels increase the cost of your house by 4% on average.
 If you want to sell a house with panels, you can sell it for a higher price.
 If you want to keep your panels, you can take them with you, but you’ll have to pay extra for taking the panels off the roof, transportation and installing them again at a new place.
+Remember that older panels won’t be as efficient as before.

 Loan: Repay the balance or transfer it to new homeowners

 When you purchase solar panels through a loan, the situation is more complicated because you have obligations to the bank.
-You will either have to repay the loan balance yourself, transfer the loan to the new homeowners if they agree, or take the solar system with you to your new place of residence.
+You will either have to repay the loan balance yourself, transfer the loan to the new homeowners if they agree, or take the solar panel system with you to your new place of residence.

 Lease: A house with leased panels is difficult to sell